Category: Essays

 AI is not good enough to replace you at work, and yet, it might soon be the reason you lose your job.
 How could that be possible?

-I believe there are four different ways in which even incompetent AI could crush your career.
-And a fifth possibility that might actually be a good outcome for you and me.
+I believe three different mechanisms enable incompetent AI to crush your career.
+And a fourth possibility that might actually be a good outcome for you and me.

-In this series of posts, we will explore these five reasons together, and enjoy some mutual anxiety over the future.
+In this two-part series, we will explore these mechanisms, and enjoy some mutual anxiety over the future.

-This article will cover the first reason – CEOs will screw up and you will pay the price.
+This article will cover the first mechanism: CEOs will screw up, you will pay the price.

 If that sounds like a tall claim to you, let me bring your attention to a recent piece of history that ought to be fresh in the minds of everyone from Zoomers to Boomers.
 The Coronavirus pandemic – it was a period of time that cost us so much, but also offered valuable lessons.
 We have to take care that we do not forget those hard earned lessons too soon.